sambaiz/athena-admin/README.md

 ### migrate()

-If there is differences from the previous saved definition in S3, create/drop the table or update the schema.
+If there are differences from the previous saved definition in S3, create/drop the table or update the schema.

 ### partition()